-TEB-31Individual TaxDividends of-Subject to alternate basic tax not reported in a Porm 480.6D(4) Dividends: received by corporations on industrial development inorem (a) Dividends received from interest on: (b) obligations of the Government of Puerto Rico or of any of its instrumentalities or political subdivisions; (ii) mortgages secured by the Puerto Rico Housing Bank and Finance Agency acquired after March 31, 1977; or (iii) loans or other mortgage-backed securities granted under any pension or retirement system of a general character established by the Legislature of Puerto Rico, the municipalities and the agencies, instrumentalities and corporations of the Government of Puerto Rico, acquired after March 31, 1977.
-(B) Distributions from limited dividends corporationsIn the case of an individual, the dividends he receives from a limited dividends corporation that qualifies under section 1101.01(a)(G)(A).
-The taxpayer shall submit, along with the return, a statement showing the number of shares of the limited dividends croporation which he owns, and the dividends received on said shares during the tax year.
+TEB - 31 Individual Tax Dividends ofSubject to alternate basic tax not reported in a Form 480.6D (4) Dividends (A) Dividends received by corporations on industrial development income which are derived from interest on: (i) obligations of the Government of Puerto Rico or of any of its instrumentalities or political subdivisions; (ii) mortgages secured by the Puerto Rico Housing Bank and Finance Agency acquired after March 31, 1977; or (iii) loans or other mortgage-backed securities granted under any pension or retirement system of a general character established by the Legislature of Puerto Rico, the municipalities and the agencies, instrumentalities and corporations of the Government of Puerto Rico, acquired after March 31, 1977.
+(B) Distributions from limited dividends corporationsIn the case of an individual, the dividends he receives from a limited dividends corporation that qualifies under Section 1101.01(a)(6)(A).
+The taxpayer shall submit, along with the return, a statement showing the number of shares of the limited dividends corporation which he owns, and the dividends received on said shares during the tax year.
 (C) Cooperative associations dividendThe income received by residents of Puerto Rico from the distribution of dividends made by domestic cooperative associations.
-(D) Dividends of an International Insurance Company or International Insurance Company or International Insurance Code.PR Internal Revenue Code Section 10.01.01 (a)(4)(A)(B), (C), (D) Individual Income Tax Return 2016 (Form 482.0) Schedule IE Individual Part II Line 3 (C)
+(D) Dividends of an International Insurance Company or International Insurance Holding Company Distributions of dividends by an International Insurance Company or International Insurance Company or International Insurance Company or International Company or International Company or International Insurance Company or International Company or International Company or International Insurance Code.
+PR Internal Revenue Code Section 1031.02 (a)(4)(A), (B), (C), (D) Individual Income Tax Return 2016 (Form 482.0) Schedule IE Individual Part II Line 3 (C) ---------- ------------------- -- -- --- --

-TEB ID Tax Regim Tax Expenditure e Full Description Legal Citation Data Source for Tax Expenditure Estimates TEB- 32 Individual Tax Dividends ofNot subject to alternate basic tax not reported in a Form 480.6D (4) Dividends (A) Dividends received by corporations on industrial development income which are derived from interest on: (i) obligations of the Government of Puerto Rico or of any of its instrumentalities or political subdivisions; (ii) mortgages secured by the Puerto Rico Housing Bank and Finance Agency acquired after March 31, 1977; or (iii) loans or other mortgage-backed securities granted under any pension or retirement system of a general character established by the Legislature of Puerto Rico, the municipalities and the agencies, instrumentalities and corporations of the Government of Puerto Rico, acquired after March 31, 1977.
+TEB - 32 Individual Tax Dividends ofNot subject to alternate basic tax not reported in a Form 480.6D (4) Dividends received by corporations on industrial development income which are derived from interest on: (i) obligations of the Government of Puerto Rico or of any of its instrumentalities or political subdivisions; (ii) mortgages secured by the Puerto Rico Housing Bank and Finance Agency acquired after March 31, 1977; or (iii) loans or other mortgage-backed securities granted under any pension or retirement system of a general character established by the Legislature of Puerto Rico, the municipalities and the agencies, instrumentalities and corporations of the Government of Puerto Rico, acquired after March 31, 1977.
 (B) Distributions from limited dividends corporationsIn the case of an individual, the dividends he receives from a limited dividends corporation that qualifies under Section 1101.01(a)(6)(A).
 The taxpayer shall submit, along with the return, a statement showing the number of shares of the limited dividends corporation which he owns, and the dividends received on said shares during the tax year.
 (C) Cooperative associations dividendThe income received by residents of Puerto Rico from the distribution of dividends made by domestic cooperative associations.
-(D) Dividends of an International Insurance Company or International Insurance Holding Company Distributions of dividends by an International Insurance Code.
-PR Internal Revenue Code Section 1031.02 (a)(4)(A), (B), (C), (D) Individual Income Tax Return 2016 (Form 482.0) Schedule IE Individual Part II Line 3 (D)
+(D) Dividends of an International Insurance Company or International Insurance Holding Company Distributions of dividends by an International Insurance Company or International Company or International Insurance Holding Company under the provisions of Article 61.240 of the Puerto Rico Insurance Code.
+PR Internal Revenue Code Section 1031.02 (a)(4)(A), (B), (C), (D) Individual Income Tax Return 2016 (Form 482.0) Schedule IE Individual Part II Line 3 (D) ---------- ------------------- -- -- --- --